Promote your Blog through Blogging Communities

-When you start blogging, you start belonging to the blogging community the more you write.
+When you start blogging, you start belonging to the blogging communities the more you write.

 You might have read posts about why blogging is a competition and that is true of course.
 Blogging is a competition as you got other blogs writing the same thing in your niche.

-But blogging isn't entirely based on competition.
+Blogging isn't entirely based on competition.
 If it was a competition, bloggers would be throwing world war 3 at each other saying who has the best and helpful blog posts on a topic.
-But it's not because it's a blog community after all!
+But that's really not what the blogging communities are overall.

 - This Is Why This Year Will Be The Year Of 30 Days Blogging Challenge